-No. Unlike the census, only a sample of approximately 250,000 dwellings and 10,000 agricultural operations across the country have been selected to participate in the 2019 Census Test.
+No. Unlike the census, only a sample of approximately 250,000 dwellings and 10,000 agricultural operations across the country were selected to participate in the 2019 Census Test.

-Those selected to participate will receive a census package in May 2019.
+Those selected to participate received a census package in May 2019.

 Since accuracy depends on complete information, dwellings selected to participate in this test must, by law, provide the information.
 Answers are collected under the authority of the Statistics Act and are kept strictly confidential.

-Although participation is voluntary for the selected agricultural operations, participation in the 2019 Census Test is important to ensure the information collected is as accurate and complete as possible.
+Although participation was voluntary for the selected agricultural operations, participation in the 2019 Census Test is important to ensure the information collected is as accurate and complete as possible.